The library is open. Read the FAQs

 The Western Australian Premier’s Book Awards are free to enter, however the cost of sending books to the State Library must be covered by the applicant.

 The entry deadline has been extended.
-You must complete an online entry form by 5pm (WST) on 08 February 2021.
+You must complete an online entry form by 5pm (WST) on 15 February 2021.
 Please note there may be a last minute run of entrants and we highly recommend entering early.
 No late submissions will be accepted.

 Five (5) copies of your work and printed confirmation letter must be received by the State Library no later than 5pm (WST) 22 February 2021.

 Works may be submitted by authors, illustrators, publishers or literary agents.
 Publishers or literary agents must have the permission of the all author/s and illustrator/s.

 The applicant must be substantively a Western Australian resident for a minimum of 12 months prior to the closing date of nominations in order to enter.
 Proof of residency may be required.
 However, The Daisy Utemorrah Award for Unpublished Indigenous Junior and YA Fiction is open Australia wide.